Are you planning to book a passage on a cargo ship? This guide tells you how to prepare for traveling on a cargo ship

 Even after booking your freighter trip, you need to be adaptive about your departure and arrival times.
 There’s a lot of variation on the container ship travel times.
 My ship’s departure was delayed by two days, but we still made it to Oakland for the originally estimated arrival time.
 While waiting to board your container ship, it’s good to have an accommodation where you can extend your stay if necessary.

 Your travel agency or shipping company will give you the contact details of the local port agent – call him a few days before the scheduled departure and he’ll tell you the estimated departure time.
 There’s also a chance that you can board the ship a day earlier, getting an extra night on board without extra charge.
+Test out this service to choose a reliable moving company.

 3. Arrange an Accommodation at Your Destination